midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Output encryption keys

-Encryption secret key is an element of the embedded curve's (JubJub) scalar field, generated as first SHA-256 hash in a sequence being an element of the scalar field, with domain separation "midnight:esk".
+Encryption secret key is an element of the embedded curve's (JubJub) scalar field, generated as first SHA-256 hash in a sequence being an element of the scalar field (not including zero), with domain separation "midnight:esk".
 Resulting byte sequence is interpreted to scalar assuming a padded, little-endian layout.
 In naive pseudocode:
 ```ts
 function toScalar(bytes: Buffer): BigInt {
     return BigInt(`0x${bytes.toString('hex')}`);